 Undergraduate Sustainability, Science, Technology, Engineering & Math Scholarship Program

-The U-S2TEM Scholars program, a joint initiative between the Global Change and Sustainability Center and the Center for Science and Mathematics Education, is aimed at increasing the number of outstanding and diverse undergraduate students who graduate with degrees in STEM (science, technology, engineering, mathematics) fields that focus on the environment and sustainability.
+We are now in the final year of the U-S2TEM Scholars program, a joint initiative between the Global Change and Sustainability Center and the Center for Science and Mathematics Education, aimed at increasing the number of outstanding and diverse undergraduate students who graduate with degrees in STEM (science, technology, engineering, mathematics) fields that focus on the environment and sustainability.

 U-S2TEM Scholars work as a multidisciplinary cohort to explore how various scientific and engineering fields interact, thus preparing them to face significant global challenges related to the environment and sustainability.
 Scholars have opportunities to interact with faculty who study the impacts of global changes on the dynamics and sustainability of natural and human built systems through mentoring, seminars, courses designed to build an intellectual learning community that enhances the scholars’ educational development, and research opportunities.